dehowell/archived-howellio-site/docs/pages/start.md

 ### Codex Vitae

-Following the sterling examples of [Buster Benson](https://busterbenson.com/), I maintain my own [Codex Vitae](https://github.com/dehowell/codex-vitae "David Howell's Codex Vitae") as an ongoing record of my philosophical scaffolding.
+Following the sterling example of [Buster Benson](https://busterbenson.com/), I maintain my own [Codex Vitae](https://github.com/dehowell/codex-vitae "David Howell's Codex Vitae") as an ongoing record of my philosophical scaffolding.
 While I love a good conceptual abstraction for its own sake, I'm most interested in philosophy as something to be _lived_.

 I read my Codex Vitae as part of my weekly review, as a way of re-centering on my values and lessons I've learned.